Yorkshire Museum: History

 In light of financial issues from 1956 onwards, the YPS transferred the Yorkshire Museum and Museum Gardens to 'the citizens of York' on 2 January 1961.
 A plaque on the front of the Yorkshire Museum records this event.
 The York Corporation (now City of York Council) operated the museum from 1961 to 1974 when municipal boundary changes resulted in the creation of North Yorkshire County Council, to whom the museum transferred.
 It was returned to the City of York Council in 1996.
 The City of York Council set up the York Museums Trust in 2002, to manage the York Castle Museum, York Art Gallery, the Yorkshire Museum and the Museum Gardens.

 The museum closed in November 2009 for a major refurbishment and reopened on Yorkshire Day on 1 August 2010.
 The £2 million scheme was largely carried out by the museum's own staff, who restructured and redecorated the interior of the building.

-As of 2018, the museum has the following permanent exhibits: "Roman York – Meet the People of the Empire", "Medieval York: Capital of the North", "Yorkshire's Jurassic World", "After the Ice: Yorkshire's Prehistoric People", and "William Smith: The Map That Changed The World", referring to the world's first full geological map of a country.

 During the COVID-19 pandemic the museum, along with the other York Museums Trust sites, closed to the public on 23 March 2020.
 The museum remained closed a year later, but on 28 March 2021 it announced that it had received a £18,000 'Lifeline grant' from the Culture Recovery Fund for repairs to the building façade and roof.
 On 7 May 2021 it announced its reopening on 9 July 2021 with an exhibition featuring a celebrated portrait of King Richard III from the National Portrait Gallery.
 This exhibition, and the site, closed on 31 October 2021 for the winter period in order to save resources and undertake building repairs.
 In February it announced that it would reopen on 8 April 2022 with a new exhibition featuring the Ryedale Roman Hoard.

+As of 2026, the museum has the following exhibits: "Roman York – Meet the People of the Empire", "Viking North", "Yorkshire's Jurassic World", "Chariots, Treasure, and Power: Secrets of the Melsonby Hoard", and "William Smith: The Map That Changed The World", referring to the world's first full geological map of a country.